Azure-Samples/contoso-chat-csharp-prompty/README.md

 - Azure Container Apps - Severless, Free Tier [See Pricing](https://azure.microsoft.com/en-us/pricing/details/container-apps/)

 # Security Guidelines

-Each template has either [Managed Identity](https://learn.microsoft.com/en-us/entra/identity/managed-identities-azure-resources/overview) or Key Vault built in to eliminate the need for developers to manage these credentials.
+This template uses [Managed Identity](https://learn.microsoft.com/en-us/entra/identity/managed-identities-azure-resources/overview) and Key Vault to eliminate the need for developers to manage credentials.
 Applications can use managed identities to obtain Microsoft Entra tokens without having to manage any credentials.

 Additionally, we have added a [GitHub Action tool](https://github.com/microsoft/security-devops-action) that scans the infrastructure-as-code files and generates a report containing any detected issues.

-To ensure best practices in your repo we recommend anyone creating solutions based on our templates ensure that the [Github secret scanning](https://docs.github.com/en/code-security/secret-scanning/about-secret-scanning) setting is enabled in your repos.
+To ensure best security practices in your repo, we recommend anyone creating solutions based on our templates ensure that the [Github secret scanning](https://docs.github.com/en/code-security/secret-scanning/about-secret-scanning) setting is enabled in your repos.

 # Resources